 If you can, set aside a room (or even a part of an existing room) for a personal meditation space where you can retreat, relax, and tune into your thoughts without any distractions or disturbances.
 If you have an unfinished basement, for example, set aside some money in your budget to hire professionals to turn this space into a nice, quiet place for you to meditate.
 Just keep in mind that the price of this project will change depending on the size of your basement and the materials you want to use.

 When practicing at home, online videos are a convenient way to get started with yoga.
-You can find videos tailored to beginners, chair yoga videos, and countless other resources and even enhance the experience with a 3D sound from a soundbar.
+You can find videos tailored to beginners, chair yoga videos, and countless other resources, and even enhance the experience with a 3D sound from a soundbar.
 However, like any exercise, there’s a risk of injury if you execute a pose incorrectly.
 Starting your yoga practice with a series of classes gives you the necessary foundation to practice safely and learn the best adaptations for your body.
 Small group practices and private sessions are best for seniors and caregivers who need hands-on assistance.
-Better yet, consider immersing yourselves in yoga by booking a retreat.
-It’s an ideal way to get comfortable with the practices and also enjoy the ultimate in self-care experiences.
+Better yet, consider immersing yourselves in yoga at Sewall House by booking a retreat.
+It’s an ideal way to get comfortable with the practices and also enjoy the ultimate self-care experience.

 Caregiving is demanding work.
 Aging, too, has its challenges.
 No matter which side of the equation you’re on, yoga and meditation can help you conquer stress and stay mindful, focused, and compassionate in your daily life.